NVILA: Efficient Frontier Visual Language Models: Introduction

-Thanks to these innovations, NVILA is efficient and accurate.
-It reduces training costs by \textbf{1.9-5.1$\times$}, prefilling latency by \textbf{1.6–2.2$\times$}, and decoding latency by \textbf{1.2–2.8$\times$}.
+These innovations make NVILA both efficient and accurate.
+It reduces training cost by \textbf{1.9--5.1$\times$}, prefilling latency by \textbf{1.6--2.2$\times$}, and decoding latency by \textbf{1.2--2.8$\times$}.
 It also matches or surpasses the accuracy of leading open VLMs~\cite{wang2024qwen2vl,chen2024internvl,lin2024vila} and proprietary VLMs~\cite{openai2024gpt4o,anthropic2024claude35} across a wide range of image and video benchmarks.
-Furthermore, NVILA enables new capabilities including temporal localization, robotic navigation, and medical imaging.
-We release our code and models to support full reproducibility.
-We hope our work will inspire further research on efficient VLMs.
+NVILA further opens up new application domains, including temporal localization, robotic navigation, and medical imaging.
+We release our code and models to support reproducibility and to inspire further work on efficient VLMs.